syanix/SupplyChainSystem/GITHUB_WORKFLOW_CHANGES.md

 - The web app has access to all required dependencies
 - The build process completes without git-related errors
 - The application is built consistently according to Vercel's best practices

+## Simplified Vercel Deployment Workflow

+We've further simplified the `deploy-web.yml` workflow to leverage Vercel's build system more efficiently:

+1. **Removed Redundant Build Steps**:

+   - Removed Node.js setup for building packages
+   - Removed dependency installation (`npm ci`)
+   - Removed workspace package building
+   - Removed manual package copying steps

+2. **Streamlined Deployment Process**:

+   - The workflow now only:
+     - Checks out the code
+     - Verifies the monorepo structure
+     - Sets up Node.js only for the Vercel CLI
+     - Installs the Vercel CLI
+     - Triggers the deployment with environment-specific settings
+     - Verifies the deployment

+3. **Benefits**:
+   - Faster workflow execution
+   - Less duplication of work (Vercel handles the build)
+   - Reduced complexity
+   - More reliable builds (using Vercel's optimized build system)

+This approach takes full advantage of Vercel's Git integration and build system.
+The `vercel.json` configuration and `scripts/prepare-vercel-deploy.js` script handle all the workspace package preparation during Vercel's build process, eliminating the need to do this work in the GitHub Actions workflow.

 ## Benefits of These Changes